KristiyanGeorgiev1996/ThePythonWay/02.Programming-Fundamentals-Python/READMe.md

 ## 📖 Overview
 This directory contains solutions and projects developed as part of the *Programming Fundamentals* course, implemented entirely in Python.

-The focus is on building strong problem-solving skills, understanding core programming concepts in depth, and applying them in both algorithmic tasks and practical projects.
+The content focuses on building a strong foundation in problem solving, data structures, and core programming concepts, progressing from basic syntax to more advanced topics such as text processing and regular expressions.

 ---

 ## 📂 Content

 ### 🧩 Tasks – Programming Fundamentals
-A collection of problem-solving exercises covering key topics such as:
+A structured collection of exercises covering progressively more complex topics.

-- Data types and variables
-- Lists and arrays
+Each topic includes:
+- 📄 Theoretical summary (`lecture.md`)
+- 🧪 Practice problems
-- Functions
+- ✅ Python solutions
-- Basic algorithms
-- Text processing

-Each task is implemented with a focus on clarity, correctness, and efficiency.

 ---

 ### 🚀 Projects – Programming Fundamentals
-Practical projects that combine multiple concepts, including:
-- Structured program design
-- Working with user input and output
-- Logical problem decomposition
-- Real-world scenario simulations
+A set of practical mini-projects designed to apply multiple concepts in realistic scenarios:

+- 🎮 Rock-Paper-Scissors
+- 🔢 Guess a Number
+- 📝 Random Sentence Generator

-These projects demonstrate the ability to apply theoretical knowledge in more complex and realistic situations.
+These projects demonstrate the ability to combine logic, structure, and user interaction in complete programs.

 ---

+## 🧠 Covered Topics

+The repository follows a progressive learning path:

+- Basic Syntax, Conditional Statements, and Loops
+- Data Types and Variables
+- Arrays (Lists)
+- Methods (Functions)
+- Lists (Advanced usage)
+- Objects and Classes
+- Associative Arrays (Dictionaries)
+- Text Processing
+- Regular Expressions

+Each topic includes both:
+- ✔️ Practice exercises
+- ✔️ Extended problem sets

+---

 ## 🎯 Purpose
-- Deepen understanding of core programming concepts
+- Strengthen core programming fundamentals
-- Improve algorithmic and logical thinking
+- Develop strong algorithmic thinking
-- Transition from basic to more advanced problem solving
+- Improve problem-solving skills through structured exercises
-- Apply knowledge in real-world-like projects
+- Apply knowledge in practical mini-projects
-- Build a structured and professional coding style
+- Build clean, readable, and maintainable code

 ---

 ## 🛠️ Technologies Used
 - **Python 3**
-- Core programming concepts:
+- Core concepts:
-  - Data structures (lists, strings)
+  - Variables and data types
+  - Lists and dictionaries
   - Functions
+  - Object-oriented basics
-  - Conditional logic
+  - String manipulation
-  - Loops
+  - Regular expressions
-- Python Standard Library

 ---